 It is these four elements together that combine to make direct response a unique discipline within marketing and fundraising.

 - Association of Direct Response Fundraising Counsel

 In addition there is an excellent overview of direct response fundraising practice provided by Mal Warwick in a presentation hosted by Henry Stewart Talks.
 It can be found here.

-There are six key stages in acquisition planning:
+There are seven key stages in acquisition planning:

 - Segmentation and profiling – deciding which segments of individuals to address and the research and analysis of the existing donor base to develop a broad profile to be used as a starting point in targeting ‘cold’ recruitment efforts.

 - Targeting – having developed a detailed donor profile, the information can then be used to tailor the nature of the communication to be received and the channel through which it will be communicated.

 - Media selection and planning – allied to the above, media can be selected to reach the intended audience cost-effectively.
 Integration of the various media to be employed should also be considered at this stage.